MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityWaterDataModel/WaterQualityCharacteristicType.md

 ---
-title: WaterQualityCharacteristicType in Cloud for Sustainability water data model
+title: WaterQualityCharacteristicType in Microsoft for Sustainability water data model
 description: Stores all the different classifications for the water quality characteristics.
 author: lsuresh
 ms.service: common-data-model